awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

-# Using Identity\-Based Policies \(IAM Policies\) for Amazon Comprehend<a name="access-control-managing-permissions"></a>
+# Using identity\-based policies \(IAM policies\) for Amazon Comprehend<a name="access-control-managing-permissions"></a>

 This topic provides examples of identity\-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities \(that is, users, groups, and roles\) and thereby grant permissions to perform Amazon Comprehend actions\.

 **Important**
-Before you proceed, we recommend that you review [Overview of Managing Access Permissions to Amazon Comprehend Resources](access-control-overview.md)\.
+Before you proceed, we recommend that you review [Overview of managing access permissions to Amazon Comprehend resources](access-control-overview.md)\.

 The following is the permissions policy required to use the Amazon Comprehend document analysis actions: